zyedidia/micro/README.md

 The colorscheme can be selected from all the files in the `~/.micro/colorschemes/` directory.
 Micro comes by default with three colorschemes:

-* default: this is the default colorscheme
+* default: this is the default colorscheme.
 * solarized: this is the solarized colorscheme (used in the screenshot).
-You should have the solarized color palette in your terminal to use it
+You should have the solarized color palette in your terminal to use it.
 * solarized-tc: this is the solarized colorscheme for true color, just make sure your terminal supports true color before using it and that the `MICRO_TRUECOLOR` environment variable is set to 1 before starting micro.

+These are embedded in the Go binary, but to see their source code, look [here](./runtime/colorschemes)

 Any option you set in the editor will be saved to the file `~/.micro/settings.json` so, in effect, your configuration file will be created for you.
 If you'd like to take your configuration with you to another machine, simply copy the `settings.json` to the other machine.